 When you take out car insurance you should provide your broker or agent with all the positive indicators that can help you get additional discounts.
 Factors that can help you get discounted auto insurance include your driving record, your driving habits, the type of car you own, security devices fitted to your vehicle, where you live, how old you are, no claims history, good credit record, your education, whether you own your own home and so on.
 The more stable you appear to the insurance carrier the lower your premiums are likely to be.

-Often, when we think of drowning hazards in a home environment, the two things that come to mind are the bathtub and the swimming pool.
+Often, when we think of hot tub drowning hazards in a home environment, the two things that come to mind are the bathtub and the swimming pool.
 While those are good examples of possible danger zones where drowning accidents can occur, they are not the only risky locations that might be in your home.
-Hot tubs and Jacuzzis offer another location where a child, or even an adult, could be at risk of drowning and related injuries.
+Hot tubs and Jacuzzis offer another location of hazards where a child, or even an adult, could be at risk of drowning and related injuries.

 Proper Hot Tub Usage: The first step in practicing hot tub safety at home is to create rules for hot tub usage.
 Some examples include: